Nuv09/IT462_BigData_GooglePlay/README.md

 - The code will **NOT be saved**
 - It will disappear once the Spark session is closed

-All required preprocessing steps must exist inside Scala source files `01_DataPreprocessing.scala`.
+All required preprocessing steps must exist inside Scala source files "`01_DataPreprocessing.scala`" for submitting.
 (Read the instructions below)

 ---
 ## 🎯 Correct Project Workflow